Scale free chaos in the confined Vicsek flocking model: Abstract

 \section{Abstract}

-Swarms are examples of collective behavior of insects, which are singular among manifestations of flocking.
-Swarms possess strong correlations but no global order and exhibit finite-size scaling with a dynamic critical exponent $z \approx 1$.
-We have discovered a phase transition of the three-dimensional harmonically confined Vicsek model that exists for appropriate noise and small confinement strength.
-On the critical line of confinement versus noise, swarms are in a state of scale-free chaos that can be characterized by minimal correlation time, correlation length proportional to swarm size and topological data analysis.
+The Vicsek model encompasses the paradigm of active dry matter.
+Motivated by collective behavior of insects in swarms, we have studied finite size effects and criticality in the three dimensional, harmonically confined Vicsek model.
+We have discovered a phase transition that exists for appropriate noise and small confinement strength.
+On the critical line of confinement versus noise, swarms are in a state of scale-free chaos characterized by minimal correlation time, correlation length proportional to swarm size and topological data analysis.
 The critical line separates dispersed single clusters from confined multicluster swarms.
+Scale-free chaotic swarms occupy a compact region of space and comprise a recognizable `condensed' nucleus and particles leaving and entering it.
 Susceptibility, correlation length, dynamic correlation function and largest Lyapunov exponent obey power laws.
-Their critical exponents agree with those observed in natural midge swarms, unlike values obtained from the order-disorder transition of the standard Vicsek model which confines particles by artificial periodic boundary conditions.
+The critical line and a narrow criticality region close to it move simultaneously to zero confinement strength for infinitely many particles.
+At the end of the first chaotic window of confinement, there is another phase transition to infinitely dense clusters of finite size that may be termed flocking black holes.